CodenameAmi91/automotive/README.md

 # automotive website
-Simple car webpage landing created with HTML and CSS to practice sizing, flexbox and colors.
+Simple static car webpage landing created with HTML and CSS to practice sizing, flexbox and colors.

 ## Sources
 This webpage was inspired by Florin pop